fatihtepe/check-lists/README.md

-# creating_repoManual
+All about Check Lists

-Manual for creating local and remote repo step by step.
+I am just trying to make everything simple..

-I am open any contribution.
-Please feel free to clone or fork..
+Simple is better!